-In the event of an injury or accident on campus, once the person is removed from danger (if safe to do so), phone Security on 3365 3333 immediately.
+In the event of an injury or accident on campus, phone Security on 3365 3333 immediately.
 UQ Security are equipped with emergency equipment and will make an assessment of the situation on arrival.
-The patient may then be taken either to the University Health Service for treatment, or in the case of a particularly serious injury, to hospital.

-If you sustain an injury while participating in a class, in particular while tutoring, you should inform the lecturer in charge immediately and attend the University Health Service for treatment.
+If any incident occurs while participating in a class, in particular while tutoring, you should inform the course coordinator/lecturer immediately.